Have you ever tried to create something and it didn’t seem to work?

 Well here’s how I pictured it:

-I can picture it now, had I chosen option 1 I would have been gung-ho on creating content for about a few weeks week and then the initial excitement would wear off, and I’d let it fall by the wayside because there’s no one to keep me accountable.
+I can picture it now, had I chosen option 1 I would have been gung-ho on creating content for about a few weeks a week and then the initial excitement would wear off, and I’d let it fall by the wayside because there’s no one to keep me accountable.

-Whereas with option two if I presold the workshop to people that knew, liked and trusted me if I didn’t give them something in return, well I’d be a real scumbag, right?
+Whereas with option two if I presold the workshop to people that knew, liked, and trusted me if I didn’t give them something in return, well I’d be a real scumbag, right?

-^^ That right there is built in accountability.
+^^ That right there is built-in accountability.

-So how does this whole zero to customer thing look:
+So how does this whole zero-to-customer thing look:

 Step 1: Pick the product or service you’re offering

 A good way to know what would be a good idea or product for you is to pick something that you have already been asked about.
 Look through your email or messages, what do people email or message you want to know about?

 Over the past two years as I’ve launched three successful Kickstarter projects, I’ve gotten many requests from people to help them with theirs.
 It’s now gotten to the point where every few days I was getting emails or messages from people asking me to get on calls to help with them.